-For nonclinical studies, the define.xml StudyName element value must contain the sponsor's study identifier, consistent with the study identifier used in the eCTD folder structure under Module 4; refer to Section 7.1 for additional information about the Module 4 folder structure.
-For studies outsourced to a contract test facility, the alternate study identifier assigned to the study by the testing facility, which is typically included in
+For nonclinical studies, the define.xml StudyName element value should contain the sponsor's study identifier, consistent with the study identifier used in the eCTD folder structure under Module 4; refer to Section 7.1 for additional information about the Module 4 folder structure.
+For studies outsourced to a contract test facility, the alternate study identifier assigned to the study by the testing facility, which is typically included in the STUDYID field of the SEND datasets, should be included in the ProtocolName element value in define.xml.